From quantum time to manifestly covariant QFT: On the need for a quantum-action-based quantization: Conclusions

 \section{Conclusions}

 In this work we asked whether the lessons of QT schemes can be lifted from single-particle relativistic models to special-relativistic QFT in a way that makes Lorentz covariance manifest at the Hilbert-space level.
-We showed that, while promising, a naive many-body generalization runs into a sharp obstruction tied to the notion of quantum state, and that resolving it requires abandoning Dirac-style constraint quantization in favor of a quantum-action–based quantization.
+We showed that, while promising, a naive many-body generalization runs into a sharp obstruction tied to the notion of quantum state, and that, within the natural SCM-based line of reasoning developed here, resolving it requires abandoning Dirac-style constraint quantization in favor of a quantum-action-based quantization.

 Although our analysis is carried out in the ``simple'' arena of special-relativistic QFT, it already exposes an overlooked core tension between relativity and QM: If one insists on keeping the principle of relativity explicit in the quantum formalism, then the standard notion of quantum state must be generalized.
 This conclusion aligns with recent results in the quantum information and quantum foundations literature, and it strongly suggests revisiting several aspects of the problem of time in this new light.
 In fact, since local Lorentz transformations are a special case of diffeomorphisms, the same structural issue should reappear in any generally covariant setting.